 On-Site Consultation

-On-site consultation is available by reservation only and takes place in the reading room of the Royal Library of Belgium (KBR).
-For more information on opening hours and accessibility of KBR, please see the practical information page.
+On-site consultation takes only place in the reading room of the Royal Library of Belgium (KBR).
+For more information on opening hours and accessibility of KBR, please see the Conservatoire practical information page.

-Come to KBR on the day of your reservation and present a valid KBR library card.
+Reserve your documents online from our catalog.
+Once you receive an email confirmation that your reserved documents are available, come to KBR during opening hours and present a valid KBR reader card.
 You will have access to the reading room where you can consult your reserved documents.

 The KBR library card is available at KBR’s reception desk.
 It is free for students and staff of the CrB and KCB upon presentation of a student or staff card.
 For anyone outside the CrB or KCB, KBR’s registration conditions apply.